tkiraly/spec/spec.md

 #### 3.3.1 First receive window channel, data rate, and start

 The first receive window RX1 uses a frequency that is a function of the uplink frequency and a data rate that is a function of the data rate used for the uplink.
 RX1 opens RECEIVE\_DELAY1<sup>[1](#fn7)</sup> seconds (+/- 20 microseconds) after the end of the uplink modulation.
-The relationship between uplink and RX1 slot downlink data rate is region specific and detailed in the LoRaWAN Regional Parameters document [PARAMS].
+The relationship between uplink and RX1 slot downlink data rate is region specific and detailed in the "LoRaWAN Regional physical layer specification" document.
 By default the first receive window datarate is identical to the datarate of the last uplink.

 #### 3.3.2 Second receive window channel, data rate, and start

 The second receive window RX2 uses a fixed configurable frequency and data rate and opens RECEIVE\_DELAY2<sup>[1](#fn7)</sup> seconds (+/- 20 microseconds) after the end of the uplink modulation.
-The frequency and data rate used can be modified through MAC commands (see Section 5).The default frequency and data rate to use are region specific and detailed in the LoRaWAN Regional Parameters document [PARAMS].
+The frequency and data rate used can be modified through MAC commands (see Section 5).The default frequency and data rate to use are region specific and detailed in the LoRaWAN physical layer specification document.

 <a name="fn7">1</a>: RECEIVE_DELAY1 and RECEIVE_DELAY2 are described in Chapter 6.